jaros1/Money-Network/README.md

 Implemented:
 - End-2-end encryption.
 Data in localStorage and on ZeroNet is encrypted.
 Only search tags are stored in clear on ZeroNet.
 - Contact list: Categories: New, Unverified, Verified and Ignored.
 - Chat: One and two panel chat.
-Contact list in left side and chat in right.
-Group chat and public chat.
+Encrypted personal and group chat.
+Unencrypted public chat.

 Todo:
 - Chat.
 More social network like UI.
 Add comments.
 Follow and unfollw.
 Endless scroll